 At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?

 65 Pages Posted: 10 Feb 2020 Last revised: 29 Jun 2023

-In clustered paired experiments, randomization units, say villages, are matched into pairs, and one unit of each pair is randomly assigned to treatment.
-To estimate the treatment effect, researchers often regress their outcome on the treatment and pair fixed effects, clustering standard errors at the unit-of-randomization level.
-We show that the variance estimator in this regression may be severely downward biased: under constant treatment effect, its expectation equals 1/2 of the true variance.
-Instead, researchers should cluster at the pair level.
-Using simulations, we show that those results extend to clustered stratified experiments with few units per strata.
+In matched-pairs experiments in which one cluster per pair of clusters is assigned to treatment, to estimate treatment effects, researchers often regress their outcome on a treatment indicator and pair fixed effects, clustering standard errors at the unit-ofrandomization level.
+We show that even if the treatment has no effect, a 5%-level t-test based on this regression will wrongly conclude that the treatment has an effect up to 16.5% of the time.
+To fix this problem, researchers should instead cluster standard errors at the pair level.
+Using simulations, we show that similar results apply to clustered experiments with small strata.

 Keywords: clustered standard errors, clustering, paired experiments, stratified experiments, randomized experiments, RCT